Call 24/7 (405) 232-1985

 The Visibility of the Sign Plays a Big Part

 For signs to be legally valid, they must be easily seen and prominently displayed in or near the area where the danger is located.
-That means that a “wet floor” sign located at the front of a long aisle where liquid has accumulated may not hold up legally if the liquid is located far from the sign itself.
+That means that a “Wet Floor” sign located at the front of a long aisle where liquid has accumulated may not hold up legally if the liquid is located far from the sign itself.

 Or, in the case of a dog on a property, a “Beware of Dog” sign should be posted at commonly used entrances.
 For example, a fenced-in yard that contains a dog that could potentially bite someone should have a prominently displayed sign that indicates a dog is present.
 If the sign is posted elsewhere or is obscured by foliage, it can be difficult for the property owner to use it to deny liability if an attack occurs.